Funding for training to teach chemistry

 - a £20,000 tax-free bursary with a 2:1, 2:2 or Master’s degree

-Tax-free, £25,000 scholarships with the Royal Society of Chemistry (RSC) are available to chemistry trainees with a 2:1 or higher.
-That’s at least £5,000 more than a bursary if you have a 2:1 or lower.
+Tax-free, £27,500 scholarships with the Royal Society of Chemistry (RSC) are available to chemistry trainees with a 2:2 or higher.

 If your application for a scholarship is unsuccessful, you will still be eligible for a bursary.